davidagler/qti2txt/README.md

 # QTI2TEXT

 This project processes QTI (Question and Test Interoperability) quiz data.
 It strips namespaces from XML files, parses the data, and generates quiz questions in a .txt format that is compatible for converting back into a QTI file using [text2qti](https://github.com/gpoore/text2qti).
-I created it because I needed to pull quiz questions from a CANVAS quiz so I could edit them as plaintext files and then add additional questions.
+I created it because I needed to pull quiz questions from a CANVAS quiz so I could edit them as plaintext files, add additional questions, and then use text2qti to reupload a new quiz.
 The code is a mess but it might be helpful if you are in a bind.

 ## Use